serarandal/CANCommunicate/README.md

 In future you will be able to find the executable on the releases window.
 ## Usage
 Ejecute the app and enjoy.
+You will need to create some files yourself, such as the Messages and Logs folder, and the devices.txt, frequency.txt and password.txt.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change or upgrade.
 Please make sure to update tests as appropriate.